nandydark/vc-telegram-userbot/README.md

 ## Deploy

-For deploying it manually just add various values in config file and Start it using Python3 bot.py
+For deploying it manually just add various values in config file and Start it using `bash run`

 For deploying to heroku just click the below given heroku button.